Robert Griffin III

-Griffin set league records for the highest rookie passer rating and touchdown–interception ratio, while leading Washington to their first division title since 1999.
-He received Offensive Rookie of the Year and Pro Bowl honors, but was unable to duplicate his success due to a severe knee injury he suffered during the playoffs.
-Plagued by further injuries and inconsistent performances, Griffin lost his starting position in 2015 to Kirk Cousins, which led to Washington releasing him after the season.
-Griffin signed with the Cleveland Browns in 2016, but his tenure was also afflicted with injuries, resulting in his release by the season's end.
-After spending 2017 as a free agent, he joined the Baltimore Ravens in 2018 and played three seasons as a backup.
+Griffin set league records for the highest rookie passer rating and touchdown–interception ratio, while leading the Redskins to their first division title since 1999, earning him Offensive Rookie of the Year and Pro Bowl honors.
+Following a severe knee injury he suffered in the playoffs, Griffin was unable to match his early success and lost his starting position in 2015 to Kirk Cousins.
+He signed with the Cleveland Browns in 2016, but his tenure was also afflicted by injuries, resulting in his release at the end of the season.
+After a year in free agency, he joined the Baltimore Ravens in 2018 and played his last three seasons as a backup.

-Early years and background
+Early life and background

 Griffin was born in Okinawa, Japan, where his parents, Robert Griffin Jr. and Jacqueline, both U.S. Army sergeants, were stationed.
 The family later lived at Fort Lewis near Tacoma, Washington, and then moved to New Orleans, Louisiana.
 They finally settled in Copperas Cove, Texas in 1997 after retiring from the military.

 Griffin's paternal grandfather, Robert Griffin Sr., was a foreman for a New Orleans construction company.
 He suffered from glaucoma for several years, and died in 1984 at age 43 from a brain aneurysm.
 Financial hardship caused the family to move to the Desire Projects neighborhood.
 Griffin's father was a basketball player at Kennedy High School and enlisted in the Army before he graduated.
 He met his wife Jacqueline (née Ross) while stationed in Fort Carson, Colorado.

-High school career
+High school

 Griffin attended Copperas Cove High School in Texas, where he was a three-sport star in basketball, football, and track for the Bulldawgs.
 He started at quarterback for two seasons.
 During his junior season, he passed for 2,001 yards and 25 touchdowns with 2 interceptions, while compiling 876 rushing yards for 8 touchdowns.
 He received first-team All-District 16-4A honors after the season.
 As a senior, he recorded 1,285 rushing yards, posting 24 touchdowns, and passed for 1,356 yards for 16 touchdowns with 7 interceptions.
 In his senior season Copperas Cove finished with a record of 13–2, but lost in the championship game of the 2007 Class 4A Division I state playoffs.
 Over the two seasons, he rushed for a total of 2,161 yards and 32 touchdowns while passing for 3,357 yards and 41 touchdowns with 9 interceptions.
 He went to and lost 2 state championships.